muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1347 and 1348
 * Again with Decision period set to 1.
+  * Still no clue what this changes.
+  * Really!
+What does this shit do?
 * Attention: The one single training area needs to be checked.

+## 1349
+* Decisoin period: 5 and take decision between.